bootstrap-vue/bootstrap-vue/src/components/skeleton/README.md

 # Skeleton

-> `<b-skeleton>` is a BootstrapVue custom component, that allows you to display a loading state
+> `<b-skeleton>` is a BootstrapVue custom component, that allows you to display a loading state for
-> while your data is being fetched.
+> several component types while your data is being fetched or computed.

 **Example: Basic usage**